Common Misconceptions About “We Buy Houses for Cash” Companies

-However, money isn’t the only key to success for a business – in fact, focusing only on the greed of higher profits and more money, without caring about how it affects the world around you, is a high-speed ticket to failure.
+However, money isn’t the only key to success for a business.
+In fact, focusing only on the greed of higher profits and more money, without caring about how it affects the world around you, is a quick route to failure.

 Unfortunately, there are a few real estate investors out there who do simply care about making the highest profits, no matter what the non-monetary cost.
 They force out unwilling homeowners with manipulation and tricks, build whatever they want using the cheapest materials, and sell it back at ridiculous prices.

-We can’t speak for all investors – but, for us – a family who has grown up in North Seattle and seen the extreme changes our city has undergone in the last few years alone – we care more than just the profits.
+We can’t speak for all investors, but we’re a family who has grown up in North Seattle and seen the extreme changes our city has undergone in the last few years.
+We care about more than just profits.
 Because we live and work, raise our families, go grocery shopping, and own homes in this community, we care about what happens to it.

 Beachworks LLC local, family-owned company in north Seattle committed to improving the value of our community.
 For those who need to sell their homes quickly and privately, we we provide an all cash offer and close on your timeline.